icon-project/icon-sdk-python/README.md

 * to : The wallet address to receive coin or SCORE address  to receive a transaction
 * value : The amount of ICX to be sent
 * step_limit : The maximum step value for processing a transaction
-* nid : Network ID
+* nid : Network ID (1 for Main net, 2 for Test net, etc)
 * nonce :  An arbitrary number used to prevent transaction hash collision
 * build : Returns an ICX transaction object